 STATEMENT OF NON-DISCRIMINATION AND EQUAL EDUCATION OPPORTUNITY

-The University of Texas at Austin is committed to an educational and working environment that provides equal opportunity to all members of the university community.
-In accordance with federal and state laws, The University of Texas at Austin does not discriminate on the basis of gender in recruitment or admissions and prohibits unlawful discrimination on the basis of race, color, religion, national origin, gender, age, disability, citizenship and veteran status.
-Discrimination on the basis of sexual orientation, gender identity or gender expression is also prohibited pursuant to university policy.
-For more information, please visit here.
+The University of Texas at Austin and the Law School are committed to an educational and working environment that provides equal opportunity to all members of the University community.
+In accordance with federal and state law, the University prohibits unlawful discrimination, including harassment, on the basis of race, color, religion, national origin, ethnicity, sex, pregnancy, age, disability, citizenship, veteran status, active-duty military status and genetic information.
+The University also prohibits discrimination on the basis of, sexual orientation, gender identity, and gender expression.
+Procedures for filing discrimination complaints on the basis of sex, including sexual harassment, are addressed by HOP 3-3031.
+In this policy, the terms sex and gender are interchangeable.
+For more information, please visit https://policies.utexas.edu/policies/nondiscrimination-policy.

 APPLICANT RESPONSIBILITY AND ACCURACY OF INFORMATION

 Applicants are under a continued obligation to notify the law school immediately of any and all circumstances and events that may occur from the date an application is submitted to the first day of enrollment that may change any of the responses to their application.
 Texas Law reserves the right to rescind an offer of admission if the candidate fails to maintain satisfactory scholastic standing for work in progress, if final records fail to show completion of courses and/or degrees required for admission or if the admission decision was based on incomplete, inaccurate, omitted or misleading information furnished by the applicant.
 In addition, the law school may also report its findings to LSAC's Misconduct and Irregularities Committee.

 CHARACTER AND MORAL FITNESS